konalm/cruise-data-from-csv/README.md

 Add your DB credentials to /api/src/settings.php  <br />
 Run 'composer db-migrate' in /api/ directory<br />
 Run 'php -S localhost:8001' in root directory <br />
+(if you choose to run on seperate port you will need to alter apiUrl in index.js)

 ## Import CSV file into DB